 Many indicators go into forecasting home prices, including:

-- home sales volume;
+- home sales volume and inventory;

-- buyer purchasing power;
+- buyer purchasing power and confidence;

 - jobs performance; and